joakim-brannstrom/dextool_mutate_demo/README.md

 mutants, *know* when mutants need to be re-tested because tests have changed etc.

-Unfortantly, as with all mutation testing, it can take a while to run the tool.
+Unfortunately, as with all mutation testing, it can take a while to run the tool.
 Googletest exhibit the classic C++ tendencies of a long compilation time for a minor change to a header.
 If you want a quick overview I recommend running with the flag `--schema-only`.